-The Rural/Underserved Opportunities Program (R/UOP) provides opportunities for University of Washington students between the first and second years of medical school to be placed with a preceptor in a rural or underserved clinical site in western Washington.
+The Rural/Underserved Opportunities Program (R/UOP) provides opportunities for University of Washington students between the first and second years of medical school to be placed with a preceptor in a rural or underserved clinical site in eastern Washington.
 R/UOP hopes to encourage primary care careers in clinical practice in addition to exposing the students to a rural or undeserved community.

 Students receive broad clinical experiences and contact with the community and other members of the health care team.
 They may complete histories and physicals, assist with office procedures, attend births and assist in surgery.
 In addition, students have gone on home visits with public health and hospice nurses, worked with other providers, and attended town meetings and community cultural events.
 Students receive a stipend and funds for travel.
 They are assisted in locating and paying for local housing.